metajar/awesome-stars/README.md

 - [arangodb](https://github.com/arangodb/arangodb) - 🥑 ArangoDB is a native multi-model database with flexible data models for documents, graphs, and key-values.
 Build high performance applications using a convenient SQL-like query language or JavaScript extensions.
 ## Go

+- [utask](https://github.com/ovh/utask) - µTask is an automation engine that models and executes business processes declared in yaml. ✏️📋
 - [resty](https://github.com/go-resty/resty) - Simple HTTP and REST client library for Go
 - [bubbletea](https://github.com/charmbracelet/bubbletea) - A powerful little TUI framework 🏗
 - [ecsview](https://github.com/swartzrock/ecsview) - Browse your AWS ECS Clusters in the Terminal